 In managed Hardware Infrastructure systems, these consumable Compute, Storage and Network resources can be provisioned through operator commands or through software APIs.
 There is a need to distinguish between these consumable resources that are treated as leased resources, from the actual physical hardware resources that are installed in the data centre.
-For this purpose, the hardware resource layer is conceptually split into a Logical Resource Layer that surfaces the consumable resources to the software layer above, and the Physical Resource Layer that is operated and managed by the Data Centre Operations team from the Hardware Infrastructure Management functions perspective.
+For this purpose, the hardware resource layer is conceptually split into a Logical Resource Layer that surfaces the consumable resources to the software layer above, and the Physical Resource Layer that is operated and managed by the Cloud Infrastructure Providers Operations team from the Hardware Infrastructure Management functions perspective.

 Some installations might use a cluster of managed switches or storage components controlled by a Switch Fabric controller and/or a Storage Fabric controller acting as an appliance system.
-These systems should be federated with the HW Infrastructure Management system over some API to facilitate exchange of configuration intent, status and telemetry information allowing the HW Infrastructure Management and Management stack to automate Cloud Infrastructure operations.
+These systems should be federated with the HW Infrastructure Management system over some API to facilitate exchange of configuration intent, status and telemetry information allowing the Hardware Infrastructure Management and Management stack to automate Cloud Infrastructure operations.
 These appliance systems normally also have their own Equipment Management APIs and procedures for the hardware installation and maintenance staff.

-An example could be a Cloud Infrastructure stack federated with a commercial Switch Fabric where the Cloud Infrastructure shall be able to "send" networking configuration intent to the Switch Fabric and the Switch Fabric shall be able to "send" status and telemetry information to the Cloud Infrastructure e.g. Port/Link Status and packet counters of many sorts.
-The word "send" is a very lose definition of getting a message across to the other side, and could be implemented in many different ways.
-This allows HW Infrastructure Management and Cloud Infrastructure management stack to have network automation that includes the switches that are controlled by the federated Switch Fabric.
+An example could be a Cloud Infrastructure stack federated with a commercial Switch Fabric where the Cloud Infrastructure shall be able to "send" networking configuration intent to the Switch Fabric and the Switch Fabric shall be able to "send" (see note below) status and telemetry information to the Cloud Infrastructure e.g. Port/Link Status and packet counters of many sorts.
+This allows Hardware Infrastructure Management and Cloud Infrastructure management stack to have network automation that includes the switches that are controlled by the federated Switch Fabric.
 This would be a rather normal case for Operators that have a separate Networking Department that owns and runs the Switch Fabric separately from the Data Centre.